iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 .. figure:: qdb_add_node_process/02_qdbd_add_node.png
    :scale: 50%

    A fifth node is created and peered to the node at IP address 192.168.1.134.
+The fifth node connects, then downloads the configuration of the cluster, overwriting its global parameters with the cluster's global parameters.
+This ensures that global parameters are consistent across the cluster, which is important for options like replication and persistence, where disparate parameters between nodes could cause unwanted behavior or data loss.

-This begins the two-step process of :term:`Stabilization`, where nodes validate their position in the ring, then rearrange how and where data is distributed.
+   Once the node has received and applied the global parameters, the cluster begins the two-step process of :term:`Stabilization`, where nodes validate their position in the ring, then rearrange how and where data is distributed.

-   Note that the fifth node assigned itself the unique ID of 4.
+   Note that in this example, the fifth node assigned itself the unique ID of 4.
 In a production environment, the IDs are randomized hashes.
 In the unlikely event that a new node assigns itself an ID that is already taken by another node in the cluster, the new node will abort the join and stabilization process.
 The cluster remains unchanged.

 .. figure:: qdb_add_node_process/03_qdb_peering.png